gosnella/RiverContaminantSimulator/README.md

 ## Value:

-* Enable utility companies to identify the extent to which the river is contaminated.
+* Enable utility companies to identify the extent to which the river is contaminated
-* Identify regions of the network that are either saturated to take action, or contaminant-free to indicate safe zones (fishing, swimming, property purchase).
+* Identify regions of the network that are either saturated to take action, or contaminant-free to indicate safe zones (fishing, swimming, property purchase)
 * Advise the closures of treatment sites so that contaminant levels remain below the regulatory requirements

 ## Versatility: